vfh1211/Nebula/README.md

 * No merge occurs without code & architectural review
 * No push occurs without code & architectural

+### Steps to path to production

+1. Create feature branch as highlighted above **from prod-main branch**
+2. Perform your changes there in your "feature branch"
+3. Git checkout to dev-main after you're 100% to have working code
+4. Send a GitHub merge/code review request for discussion & approval
+5. Code will run in QAT for a specified timeframe (depending on the nature of the change and commitment during review)
+6. Once code proofs being stable in QAT environment, proceed to hand-out to the **Designated Release Owner** who'll perform the actual merge to _prod-main_ branch and deploy to Production HW.

 ### Conventions

 * CamelCase for public attributes